zduka/mp3-player/README.md

 ## TODO

-- lights do not always turn themselves off?
-- determine better indicator for the audio strength (some annaeling?)

 - repeat modes for mp3
 - some mp3 files take time to load and make avr reset esp, see why?
 - extra settings, such as time limited volume, radio,

-- AGND and GND should be joined at 5V regulator

 ## AVR